nilathj/mosquitto-tls/README.md

 ## Setup OwnTracks on your iOS device.
-I followed the iOS section in http://owntracks.org/booklet/features/tlscert/ Unfortunately I coudln't get this working.
+I followed the iOS section in http://owntracks.org/booklet/features/tlscert/ Unfortunately I coudln't get it working.
+I installed DST_Root_CA_X3.pem as the "TLS CA certificate", with my p12 file renamed as mymosquittocert.p12.otrp

 The error on my mosquitto log is:
 1500788145: OpenSSL Error: error:140890B2:SSL routines:SSL3_GET_CLIENT_CERTIFICATE:no certificate returned

 Please let me know if you know how to get this working.

+### Author
+Nilath Jayamaha